 Kalamazoo’s original and best Learn to Skate program is back with two sessions (one in the fall, one in the winter) before the end of the season.
 KOHA’s Learn to Skate program was designed and implemented by a Western Michigan University graduate student with a hockey and education background.
 Thousands of young people have learned to skate with KOHA.
-KOHA Learn to Skate is open to girls and boys, whether they have an interest in playing hockey or not.
+KOHA Learn to Skate is open to girls and boys ages 5 and up*, whether they have an interest in playing hockey or not.

 REQUIRED EQUIPMENT FOR LEARN TO SKATE: Skaters must have a helmet, skates, and winter gloves or mittens for Learn To Skate.
 Knee and elbow protection is strongly suggested.

 What your child will learn: KOHA begins with teaching skaters how to stand up and fall down.
 Skaters are divided into groups of about 10, with an adult volunteer assisting KOHA’s program leader.
-Over the 8 to 10 one-hour sessions of the program, skaters will learn forward gliding and skating, backwards skating, hockey stops, left to right and right to left turns and front to back and back to front turns.
+Over the course of the one-hour sessions of the program, skaters will learn forward gliding and skating, backwards skating, hockey stops, left to right and right to left turns and front to back and back to front turns.
 Proper (efficient) skating technique is emphasized.

 This program generally follows the Learn to Skate Program and is recommended before entering our House League or Travel Hockey programs.
 Over 80 boys and girls annually participate in this program.